-(5) Professional Reference - \\\\\For admission to SCSU's Social Work program: \\\\\For admission to SCSU's Social Work program Students interested in majoring in social work must complete a two-step admission process.
-Initially, students must be accepted into the University by the Admissions Office.
-Then, application is made for admission to the Bachelor's of Social Work Program in the spring semester prior to the fall semester in which students anticipate enrolling in 300-level social work courses.
-Applications are available on the Department of Social Work website.
-The Department of Social Work admissions application deadline is March 1.
-Students who plan to apply to both SCSU and the BSW Program for a Fall semester date may need to complete both admission processes simultaneously.
-For optimal consideration for acceptance into the program, you must express your intent to apply prior to the March 1 admissions application deadline by emailing the BSW Coordinator. - \\\ For admission to WCSU's Social Work program: Social work majors must earn at least a "C+" in all designated major courses to have the course credit apply to the degree program.
+††For admission to ECSU's Social Work program: Admission to the Social Work Program is competitive and is not guaranteed by admission to Eastern Connecticut State University.
+Applications for the social work major are due on January 31 each year for students expecting to graduate in May, two years following application.
+Applications received after that date are reviewed as space is available in the junior class.
+The online application must be completed in one session (you cannot log out of your computer, save your work, or return to a survey that has been submitted).
+The application is linked to: http://www1.easternct.edu/socialwork/admissions/.
+You should prepare the following documents to be uploaded with your application: (1) Application Essay (2) Resume (optional) (3) Supplemental information regarding community standards (if relevant) (4) Transcripts from all higher education institutions attended (see instructions) (5) Professional Reference this For admission to WCSU's Social Work program: Social work majors must earn at least a "C+" in all designated major courses to have the course credit apply to the degree program.
 Students must apply for junior and senior program status following a group advisement session (for potential Juniors in late fall preceding the registration period for spring semester; for potential Seniors in spring semester of the junior year).
 Transfer students are required to interview with the department chair to arrange for meeting the above criteria.
 The Junior standing class is limited to 45 Social Work majors.
 In the event that applications that meet minimum requirements exceed 45 majors, the 45 students with the top GPAs in Social Work Major Requirements will be given first preference, with university GPA serving as Social Work GPA tiebreaker.